"The network crashed"

 If found, mark the service as "Disabled" and reboot.
 (This is from a Windows7Forums.com thread).
 I have admittedly not seen this myself and would appreciate more precise steps.

-Last-Ditch Efforts
+Last-Ditch Efforts if all else fails

 The steps above solved the Windows 7 / Vista "Unidentified Network" problem for dozens of computers that I have worked on -- but I did find one laptop where these steps failed.
 Here are additional things you might consider.
 These last-ditch steps are roughly described and are meant for technical users.